9.—12. july 2026

 KIKUMU Running Club

-A healthy body, a healthy mind!
+Healthy body, healthy mind!

 More info when the time is right.